Audience Segmentation Guide: Types and Steps

 Here are some steps for creating an effective audience segmentation strategy:

-1. Create audience segments that are detailed enough for your business
+1. Create detailed audience segments

 Audience segmentation helps you market better to specific groups within your audience.
 With no or limited audience segmentation, businesses may find it challenging to address the individual needs of customers.